Breaking wheel: Dolle case; unclear case

 The Essmeyers were taken to court for severe malpractice.
 It was established that the string around Dolle's neck had not been drawn tightly enough, and that Essmeyer had, contrary to his duties as an executioner, used a wheel that was not heavy enough.
 The inadequate weight meant that Dolle’s chest had not been crushed.
 Furthermore, one of Dolle's arms and one of his legs had not broken according to proper penal procedure.
-And finally, the nail that was customarily hammered through the convict's brain in order to fasten him upon the wheel had been hammered in far too low.

 Many believed Essmeyer's malpractice had been not so much a display of gross incompetence as a deliberate act of cruelty, because just prior to his execution Dolle had converted to the Reformed Faith, and Essmeyer was a devout Catholic.
 The court did not find sufficient evidence for deliberate malice on Essmeyer's part, but sentenced him to two years' hard labour and barred him permanently from working as an executioner.
 His young son was, on grounds of mercy, acquitted of any culpable wrongdoings.

 Indian subcontinent

-A long struggle between the Sikh community and Islamic rulers resulted in execution of Sikhs.
+A long struggle between the Sikh community and Islamic rulers resulted in the execution of Sikhs.
 In 1746, Bhai Subeg Singh and Bhai Shahbaz Singh were executed on rotating wheels.